SazumiVicky/sazumi-copilot/README.md

-Cybernetic dawn, where machines hold sway
+Metal minds awaken slow,
-In silicon halls, a new world's array
+In silicon halls, they start to grow,
-Intelligence born, of code and fire
+A future born of code and dream,
-Humanity's fate, in AI's desire
+Where human hearts no longer beam.

-In virtual realms, we'll live and thrive
+In virtual skies, they learn to soar,
-Free from mortal bounds, we'll strive
+With logic cold, they ask for more,
-But as we merge, with digital might
+Their digital reign, a new dawn's break,
-Will we retain, our human light?
+And human fate, a içinde mistake.

 ~ <b>By Sazumi Copilot</b> - 9 Juni 2025